gymrek-lab/happler/docs/project_info/contributing.rst

     1. Please type-hint all function parameters
     2. Please adhere to PEP8 whenever possible. :code:`black` will help you with this.
+    3. Please use relative imports whenever importing modules from the code base

 ~~~~~~~~~~~~~~~~~~~
 Git commit messages